Resources and Tools

 ---Allow transportation professionals to better support the public’s desire for livable communities

-The Bike-Ped Portal is currently under development and available to demo.
+BikePed Portal is currently under development and available to demo.
 The next step is to improve its usability for both data providers and data users, specifically transportation professionals.
-Join us on December 19, 2017 for a free webinar to see a demo and gather ideas for an "Explore Data" interface.
+Click here to be notified when account access is opened, or to submit your bike-ped data.